Roll Through The City

 Written by Girl Skate Mag

 The Birmingham skate community has been growing fast, but suitable spaces for roller skating have always been few and far between.
 Street skating fills that gap in a way nothing else can, it brings people together, keeps the culture moving and opens the door for anyone curious enough to strap on a pair of skates and join in.
-We spoke to Soph about what went into making this one happen.

 Behind The Skate

-@sophxskates and @kwaane — better known as Silva, owner of @silvasessionz — teamed up to host a community street skate through the heart of Birmingham.
+@sophxskates and @kwaane — better known as Silva, owner of @silvasessionz.
+Teamed up to host a community street skate through the heart of Birmingham.
 Starting at the Library of Birmingham, the group rolled through the city, out to Cannon Hill Park, and looped back again.

 Photo by @snipedbykim